security

 With many teams managing different parts and the rapid pace of application deployments, there are often no documents.
 No filing systems in place.
 There is a lack of application connectivity requirements.
 People don’t worry about documenting and focus on connectivity.
 More often than not, we have an overconnected network environment.

-We often connect first and then think about security—also, the inability to understand if application connectivity violates security policy and lacks application-required resources.
+We often connect first and then think about security.
+We also cannot understand if application connectivity violates security policy and lacks application-required resources.
 Finally, there is a lack of visibility into the cloud and deployed applications and resources.
 What is in the cloud, and how is it connected to on-premise and external Internet access?

 Telemetry, such as flow, SNMP, and API, is also examined.
 Flow is a technology similar to IPFIX and NETFLOW.
 We can also start to look at API telemetry.
 Then, we have logs that provide a wealth of information.
 So, we have different types of telemetry and different ways of collecting and analyzing it, and now we can use this from both the network and security perspectives.